Blades of Steel: Gameplay

 At the beginning of the game, players can select either "Exhibition" or "Tournament" matches.
 An exhibition match is just one game played against either the computer or another player.
 Tournament matches are similar to the NHL playoffs.
 It starts out as one team of the player's choice going against other teams in a playoff style tournament.
 The team that is successful in beating all of the opposing teams is awarded the Cup.

 Fighting in the game is initiated whenever two players bump into each other three times in a row without hitting another player.
 The two players will stop skating and engage in pre-fight confrontation where they are able to exchange punches if they choose.
 If a player rapidly punches their opponent during the pre-fight, there is a chance they will knock their opponent down and neither player suffers a penalty.
 If mutual punches are thrown during the pre-fight sequence, then a voice yells "fight", the fight screen appears, and the gamers take control of their players.
 During the fight a player can punch high, punch low, block high, or block low and is given a health bar of five hits.
 The loser, the first person to get hit five times, is given a penalty and sent to the penalty box (the winner is not punished), creating a power play opportunity of 5-on-4 skaters.
 Up to four players can be penalized, for a maximum of a 5-on-1 advantage.
 If a fight occurs close to one of the nets, the referee may break up the fight and call a penalty shot.

 During the second intermission, either a playable mini-game will appear for Player One to play or a Konami ad will appear featuring a bear shooting the puck into a net mouthing the words "Nice Shot!"
-The mini-game is actually an advertisement for Contra and other Konami games, in which (at one point) a little spaceship is trying to destroy a much larger spaceship, this being a reference to Gradius.
+The mini-game is actually an advertisement for Contra, Jackal and other Konami games, in which (at one point) a little spaceship is trying to destroy a much larger spaceship, this being a reference to Gradius.